Our Patient Relations Associates work with you to ensure a smooth experience for all of your financial and insurance needs.

 Q. What do I do if my dental insurance changes?

 A. Even a minor change can interfere with insurance claim processing.
-For example, your employer may have changed the plans offered (something they should infor you of), or the insurance company itself may have made a small update to your current plan.
+For example, your employer may have changed the plans offered (something they should inform you of), or the insurance company itself may have made an update to your current plan.